 Guido, a qualified sommelier, has become an evangelist for organic agriculture, regional produce and sustainable living.
 Sicilian breakfasts feature home-baked breads and eggs from the resident chickens; dinners are an impressive showcase of fresh, local produce from the estate.
-Guido and his partner Ada have exquisite taste, as evidenced by the bold industrial-chic bar and the lovely bedrooms in the main house and renovated outbuildings.
-Interiors are decorated with British-Brazilian artist Olivier Mourao, modern Italian furnishings by Flos, Lago, Gervasoni or B&B Italia and the pair's own personal collection of antiques, reclaimed pieces and art.
+Guido has exquisite taste, as evidenced by the bold industrial-chic bar and the lovely suites and villas in the main house and renovated outbuildings.
+Interiors are decorated with British-Brazilian artist Olivier Mourao, modern Italian furnishings by Flos, Lago, Gervasoni or B&B Italia and Guido's own personal collection of antiques, reclaimed pieces and art.
 We loved it.

 - Conveniently located between Catania and Taormina, and close to both Mt Etna National Park and the coast